 Email contacts are available below but if you have any concerns at all about the safety or welfare of a child, please make immediate contact by telephone on 01305 820262 and be sure to make it clear that there may be a safeguarding issue.
 If you believe that a child is in imminent danger, please contact the police by dialling 999.

-S. Hendrie, DSL (Designated Safeguarding Lead- whole school)
+S. Hendrie, DSL (Designated Safeguarding Lead- Secondary)